ethereumproject/go-ethereum/README.md

 | `forks` | Determines configuration for fork-based __protocol upgrades__, ie _EIP-150_, _EIP-155_, _EIP-160_, _ECIP-1010_, etc ;-). |
 | `bootstrap` | Determines __bootstrap nodes__ in [enode format](https://github.com/ethereumproject/wiki/wiki/enode-url-format). |

-> Only the `name` field is optional.
+*Only the `name` field is optional.
 Geth will panic if any required field is missing, invalid, or in conflict with another flag.
-This renders `--chainconfig` incompatible with `--chain`, `--bootnodes`, `--testnet`.
-This "hard"/explicit configuration scheme is intended to ensure that "peeking silently" unwanted defaults do not disable your time and energy.
+This renders `--chainconfig` incompatible with `--chain`, `--bootnodes`, `--testnet`.*

->
-> To learn more about external chain configuration, please visit the [External Chain Configuration Wiki page]().
+To learn more about external chain configuration, please visit the [External Chain Configuration Wiki page]().

 ##### Create the rendezvous point